nateleavitt/Zip-Forecast/README.md

 ## Prerequisites

-Ensure that you have Docker installed on your machine.
+1. Ensure that you have Docker installed on your machine.
 The application is designed to run in a containerized environment for easy setup and consistent deployment.

+2. Signup and register for a FREE weather api key found here: [https://www.weatherapi.com/](https://www.weatherapi.com/).
+This key will be used to fill in the `your-api-key-here` value in the `.env` file below.

 ## Setup